-First half of term - Where on Earth are we?

-- The different types of Geography and how they are interrelated. - Develop new and existing map skills, as well as learning about some of the geographical features of the world. - Learn how to describe places; where are they and what are they like?

-Pupils will have a formal test at the end of this unit.

-Second half of term - River Landscapes:

-- What is a river basin?

-- What are the characteristics and features found along the course of a river?

-- How are river landforms created?
+Autumn term 2025 First half of term - Where on Earth are we?
+The different types of Geography and how they are interrelated.
+Develop new and existing map skills, as well as learning about some of the geographical features of the world.
+Learn how to describe places; where are they and what are they like?
+There will be a formal test at the end of this unit.
+Second half of term - River Landscapes: What is a river basin?
+What are the characteristics and features found along the course of a river?How are river landforms created?
 Pupils will build a labelled model of one element of what they study as a house competition.

-This content will be tested in their end of year exam.

-First half of term: The Changing Economy of the UK and globalisation:

-- What are the different types of work in the UK and how have they changed over time? - What links does the UK industry have with the rest of the world? - How does a chocolate bar connect different sectors of the economy?
+Spring term First half of term: The Changing Economy of the UK and 2026 globalisation: What are the different types of work in the UK and how have they changed over time?What links does the UK industry have with the rest of the world?
+How does a chocolate bar connect different sectors of the economy?
 A look at globalisation.
 There will be a formal test at the end of this unit.

-Second half of term - Rushall Farm visit and follow up:

-- Recap of the primary employment sector in preparation for our Rushall Farm visit. - Fieldwork at Rushall Farm will help pupils understand all about farming and recent changes. - Pupils will also recap river processes on this visit as they learn how to measure changes along the course of a river.
+Second half of term - Rushall Farm visit and follow up: Recap of the primary employment sector in preparation for our Rushall Farm visit.Fieldwork at Rushall Farm will help pupils understand all about farming and recent changes.
+Pupils will also recap river processes on this visit as they learn how to measure changes along the course of a river.
 Pupils will complete a fieldwork project write up for the assessment for this topic.

-Summer term First half of term - Extreme Environments 2024 What is the physical geography of Antarctica like?
+Summer term 2026 First half of term - Extreme Environments What is the physical geography of Antarctica like?
 How was Antarctica discovered and who owns it?
 Can Antarctica ever be managed sustainably?
 Where are the world's deserts and what are their characteristics How have plants and animals adapted to survive here?
-Preparation for the End of Year Examination Second half of term - Exploring the UK What is the UK like?
+There will be a formal test at the end of this unit.
+Second half of term - Exploring the UK What is the UK like?
 How does the physical and human geography vary across all four countries of the UK?
 Pupils will complete a collaborative project/model to summarise this unit

 In Year 7 pupils will study Geography in two one hour lessons each week and will be taught in form groups.
 Pupils will work individually, in pairs and in groups on various tasks, enabling them to develop the essentials of collaborative and creative working.
 They will take part in class debates and conduct presentations, developing their communication skills and have opportunities to be reflective learners through peer and self-assessment.
-A field trip to Rushall Farm and the River Pang will take place in the Lent term.
+A field trip to Rushall Farm and the River Pang will take place in the Spring term.